Hardwoods & Species Softwood

 Douglas Fir (Softwood)

-Douglas Fir has a dense structure and is known for its strength and rich visual quality.
+Douglas Fir has a dense structure and is known for its strength, impact resistance and rich visual quality.
+Excellent stiffness and compression strength.
 Often used for fine craftmanship and finishing.
+Reddish brown softwood and available from both the UK and America.
+Natural resistant to insect attack and rot but we would advice preservative for any inground use.

 Yellow Balau